 She has taught numerous college level courses in dress and retailing, worked in art and design museums/galleries in multiple capacities, done many projects in fashion and art journalism and wardrobe styling, and worked on endless retail floors.

-Below are a some of Monica’s presentations and publications:
+Below are a few of Monica’s recent publications:

 Sklar, M. (2013).
 Punk Style.
 Oxford: Bloomsbury.

 Sklar, M. & DeLong, M. (2013).
 Punk Dress in the workplace: Expression and Accommodation.
 Clothing and Textiles Research Journal, 30(4), 285-299.